 You’ve might have heard that Peppermint essential oil is a guaranteed cure for tension headaches.
 I wouldn’t go that far, but it is a great thing to have around when your head starts hurting.
 Lemme explain.

-Sometime last year, an aromatherapist I know posted about an awesome, paid service/website called DropSmith.
+Quick aside about where I got the info for this article: Sometime last year, an aromatherapist I know posted about an awesome, paid service/website called DropSmith.
 As soon as I visited, it was love at first sight for me.
 This website is a catalogue of essential oils and all the relevant research they can find about their properties.
 It’s a fabulous resource for those of us who not only love the traditional wisdom and anecdotal evidence of traditional aromatherapy references, but also like some research to back up their claims of efficacy.

 With that background it’s time to tell you why peppermint essential oil is so great at fighting tension headaches.
 The best way to do that is to list the relevant properties and then tell you how they apply.
 So, here goes: